Siege of Surakarta: Background

 From 1945 to 1948, the Dutch re-occupied various regions in Java, the territory of the Republic of Indonesia to Yogyakarta, Surakarta, and surrounding areas.
 In December 1948, the Dutch attacked and occupied the cities of Yogyakarta and Surakarta and declared that the Republic was destroyed and "no longer existed".
 In response the Indonesian army led by General Soedirman started a guerrilla war from surrounding areas and conducted large-scale raids into the cities of Yogyakarta and Surakarta, called Serangan Oemoem.
 The Indonesian troops managed to beat the Dutch troops and occupy both cities for several hours.

 The leader of the raid on Yogyakarta was Lt.
-Col. Soeharto.
-Soeharto fled the area in a hurry after heavy fighting.
+Col. Suharto.
+Suharto fled the area in a hurry after heavy fighting.
 United Nations observers stated that the uprising of the TNI in Yogyakarta had failed and the Dutch were in control again.

 The leader of a similar raid on Surakarta on 7 August 1949 was Lt.
 Col. Slamet Rijadi, who was consolidating with Pakubuwono XII.